slatedocs/slate/source/includes/security/_kuzzleSecurity.md

 kuzzle
   .security
   .searchRoles(filters, function(error, result) {
-    // result is an array of KuzzleRole object
+    // result is a JSON Object
   });

 // Using promises (NodeJS)